 The European Union is extending its list of fragrance allergens it requires to be indicated on cosmetic packaging if over certain percentages in a formulation.
 The list adds 56 allergens to the current 26 and will impact more natural ingredients – lavender essential oil and C02 extracts among them.
 This means that if lavender is in your product over a certain level, it must be declared on the label if it’s placed for sale.

 Published in July 2023, the amendment (EU 2023/1545) to the cosmetic regulation will have a transition period before it comes into full force.
-We’ve an interesting article on the background to this amendment explaining how it came about and how the cosmetics and fragrance industries influenced the outcome.
+We’ve got an interesting article on the background to this amendment explaining how it came about and how the cosmetics and fragrance industries influenced the outcome.

 How to use lavender in your formulas